callahantiff/Abra-Collaboratory/README.md

 # Abra-Collaboratory
 This repository contains more than just code, it provides a framework for reproducible research and collaboration in the form of a detailed and transparent narrative of a project's research process.

-This rerpository documents our attempt to create a reproducible research platform using native GitHub functionality.
+This repository documents our attempt to create a reproducible research platform using native GitHub functionality.
 Why GitHub?
 Honestly, because there are several built-in functions that make it well-suited for out-of-the-box use as a reproducible research platform.

 If you are new to GitHub or if you'd like to better understand how we leverage GitHub for reproducible research, we recommend that you start with our [Tutorial](https://github.com/callahantiff/Abra-Collaboratory/wiki/Using-GitHub-as-a-Reproducible-Research-Platform).
 It is our hope that this tutorial will be useful to collaborators, regardless of their experience with GitHub.

 In addition to the tutorial, we have drafted some simple [guidelines](https://github.com/callahantiff/Abra-Collaboratory/wiki/My-Reproducible-Repository-Guidelines-%F0%9F%98%83) that we (and hopefully our collaborators 😄) will follow in our quest for reproducibility.
 If you have suggestions, please let us know by making an issue [here](https://github.com/callahantiff/Abra-Collaboratory/issues/new?assignees=callahantiff&labels=wiki&template=wiki.md&title=Wiki%3A+Briefly+describe+task).